lgeurts/lgeurts.github.io/_posts/2021-10-15-ubuntu-setup-notes-for-x1-carbon-gen8.md

 Check again, that the result from running the rdmsr command is 3.

 Personally, I use a bit lower temperature levels to preserve battery life in favor of performance.
-If you want to change the default values, you need to edit the /etc/lenovo_fix file and set the Trip_Temp_C for both battery and AC the way you want:
+If you want to change default values, edit the /etc/lenovo_fix file and set the Trip_Temp_C for both battery and AC the way you want:
 ```
 [BATTERY]
 # Other options here...